ahdis/chmed/input/pagecontent/index.md

 * Foundation for base interoperability for other medication projects.
 For example, a mapping is provided for the medication exchange format in the context of the EPR in Switzerland ([CH EMED](http://fhir.ch/ig/ch-emed/index.html)).

 The CHMED format can be either in JSON or XML format.
 However, both formats are too large in size to be exchanged in a QR code as defined by eMediplan.

 HCI Solutions AG has built a **converter** for all software houses that have integrated the eMediplan format.
 It transforms the eMediplan format to the CHMED format and back.
 If you have any questions or require further information, please contact <hotline@hcisolutions.ch>.

-{% include img.html img="formats.png" caption="Fig.: Format Overview" width="80%" %}
+{% include img.html img="formats.png" caption="Fig.: Format overview" width="90%" %}

 #### IG Scope
 * [Documents](documents.html) - in FHIR format to exchange the medication information.